zzzprojects/docs/entityframework-classic.net/pages/features/bulk-delete.md

 # Bulk Delete

 ## Description
-The **EF Bulk Delete** feature let you delete thousands of entities in your database efficiently.
+The **EF Bulk Delete** feature lets you delete thousands of entities in your database efficiently.

 This feature is provided by the library [EF Extensions](https://entityframework-extensions.net/bulk-delete) _(Included with EF Classic)_.
 EF Extensions is used by over 2000 customers all over the world and supports all Entity Framework versions (EF4, EF5, EF6, EF Core, EF Classic).